-- If you have different food coloring or a colored liquids, you can pour them in the first and last cup to see a cool color change effect in the end result.
+- If you have different food coloring or colored liquids, you can pour them in the first and last cup to see a cool color change effect in the end result.
 You can also color or paint the two paper towels blue and yellow to see how the colors mix. - Wait for 3 hours then come back to it.
 What do you think will happen? - You will observe that the center cup has filled up with water from the other cups!
 This is how plant roots collect nutrients from the soil and deliver it to the plant for the stem to then take it upward.

-- Think of the stability function of a root and how it allows the plant to stay firm in the ground.
+1 10 minutes Think of the stability function of a root and how it allows the plant to stay firm in the ground.
 Draw a tree and cut it out.
-Then try to make it stand - Notice that the tree falls because there is nothing attaching it to the ground. - If they tape a toothpick or small stick behind it and then stick it in a cardboard or piece of paper, it will stand. - This is what roots allow plants to do.
+Then try to make it stand Notice that the tree falls because there is nothing attaching it to the ground.
+If you tape a toothpick or small stick behind it and then stick it in a cardboard or piece of paper, it will stand.
+This is what roots allow plants to do.
 This protects plans from flying away in the wind!

-- Do an experiment to observe how the stem transports water and nutrients upward: - Place a lettuce leaf in a cup filled with colored liquid like orange juice (or add food coloring or powders like beetroot, paprika etc. to water). - Observe how the leaf turns into the color of the liquid after 2-3 hours - Learners can try to provide their own explanation for why we observe this change - how does the stem transport nutrients to the rest of the plant? - If possible, explain that this is possible because of the xylem and phloem cells within the stem of a flowering plant, which are like tubes that transport moisture and nutrients from the root upward to the rest of the plant.

-- Plants breathe through their leaves.
-Do an experiment to observe plant respiration or breathing and waste removal: - Place 2-3 fresh leaves of any plant in a glass bowl, preferably shallow - Add lukewarm or hot water to the bowl and submerge the leaves just below the surface.
-Make sure they stay in this position - Wait for 2-3 hours then come back to it.
+10 minutes Do an experiment to observe how the stem transports water and nutrients upward: - Place a lettuce leaf in a cup filled with colored liquid like orange juice (or add food coloring or powders like beetroot, paprika etc. to water). - Observe how the leaf turns into the color of the liquid after 2-3 hours. - Learners can try to provide their own explanation for why we observe this change - how does the stem transport nutrients to the rest of the plant? - If possible, explain that this is possible because of the xylem and phloem cells within the stem of a flowering plant, which are like tubes that transport moisture and nutrients from the root upward to the rest of the plant.
+15 minutes Plants breathe through their leaves.
+Do an experiment to observe plant respiration or breathing and waste removal: Place 2-3 fresh leaves of any plant in a glass bowl, preferably shallow Add lukewarm or hot water to the bowl and submerge the leaves just below the surface.
+Make sure they stay in this position Wait for 2-3 hours then come back to it.
 What happened?
 You should see small bubbles forming on top of the leaves.
-They
+They might be too small, so get closer to the leaves.
+The bubbles indicate that plants produced oxygen from breathing.